FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/5-Motion_Profiling.md

 ## Limits of PID

-While PID is definitely really powerful, it definitely lacks some traits and leaves much to be desired when thinking about the ideal control method.
+While PID is extremely powerful, it definitely lacks some traits and leaves much to be desired when thinking about the ideal control method.
 First of all, PID is very prone to overshooting.
 While this could be solved with an increase to the `kD` term, too much increasing will lead to a slow response.
 It is difficult to find the precise parameters that will give us both a smooth response that doesn't overshoot and moves quickly.

 Additionally, PID accelerates very quickly at the beginning as the initial error is very large.
 This can lead to system instability that could damage our system or make it lose its grip on game pieces.
 Again, increasing the `kD` term can help us balance this out, but this also leads to a slower convergence to the final goal.
 Finding the perfect combination of PID parameters can be extremely difficult and maybe even nonexistent.